sumitjain7/iOS_Assessment/README.md

 ## TODO's
 First off, the places where work will need to be done will be marked with `TODO`.

 Create an iOS application that allows a user either preselect a list of given addresses or user to enter their own address.
+Convert the address into a `CLLocation` Object via one of the functions in the `AddressService`.
+You can create another function if you like if there is a different framework you would like to use to handle events.

-Then retrieve and display the current weather and 5-day forecast from OpenWeather.
+Then take the result and retrieve and display the current weather and 5-day forecast from OpenWeather.

-Here are the requirements
+Here are the requirements:

 * Provide a search entry text box or a list of pre-defined locations
 * Each current weather result should show: